 Over the years, we’ve worked with and spoken to hundreds of agencies about profitability, process and operations.
-What we’ve learned is that project estimation, and the ability to do it accurately is the foundation of almost every operational system in an agency or professional services firm.
+What we’ve learned is that project estimating, and the ability to do it accurately is the foundation of almost every operational system in an agency or professional services firm.

 Think about it – everything from consistently protecting profitability, to capacity management, resource planning and forecasting all rely on your ability to accurately predict the scope of your client work.
 Even things like protecting time to work on internal projects, take time off or spend time investing in learning and development rely on our ability to predict the scope of our work.
 Your operational systems are all built on top of those estimates in some way.

-That’s why in 9/10 consulting engagements, we’ve found ourselves back at the project estimation process after our diagnosis.
+That’s why in 9/10 consulting engagements, we’ve found ourselves back at the project estimating process after our diagnosis.
 It’s often the root of the symptoms our clients describe when they reach out to us in the first-place.

-What that means is that without a solid project estimation process – scaling your agency can be an uphill battle.
+What that means is that without a solid process – scaling your agency can be an uphill battle.
 Simply put, every system you try to build to predict resourcing, hiring, cash-flow and profitability will be unreliable.
 This is because the data those systems are built on is unreliable.

 So, how do you fix that?
 Glad you asked…